maxbrixner/pyghost/README.md

 python -m pyghost text "My name is John Doe, I was born in Dublin, I work for Allianz, and my email is john.doe@example.com.
 Dublin is so beautiful this time of the year." --config config.json
 ```

 If you do not specify a config file, the default configuration in ``config/default.json`` will be used.
 To create your own configuration, just copy the default configuration and edit it using any text editor.
+See the chapter on configuration for details.

 It is also possible to export the mapping table as a json file.
 This file will contain all matches and transformations.